Aitou: Ottoman period

 In the first Ottoman census of Jebbet Bsharri done in that same year, Aitou was credited with 28 male adults, 24 of them married.

-The Muqaddam of Aitou, Ibn Ajramah, ruled Jebbet Bsharri for 18 years.
+The muqaddam of Aitou, Ibn Ajramah, ruled Jebbet Bsharri for 18 years.
 He built a castle in Aitou and accumulated copious amounts of wealth.

-In 1532, Abdel Muneem (عبد المنعم) of Bsharri succeeded in getting back the rule on half of the region from Bsharri to Hadath El Jebbeh, the other half from Blaouza to Aitou staying under the rule of Ibn Ajramah of Aitou.
+In 1532, Abdel Muneem (عبد المنعم) of Bsharri succeeded in getting back the rule on half of the region from Bsharri to Hadath el-Jebbeh, and the other half from Blaouza to Aitou, staying under the rule of Ibn Ajramah of Aitou.
 In 1537, Abdul Muneem of Bsharri killed Ibn Ajramah of Aitou by stabbing him with his spear.
 The killing took place in the village of Blaouza.
 Ibn Ajramah was buried in Aitou behind the church of Mar Sarkis.
-This episode marked the end of the Muqaddams of Aitou.
+This episode marked the end of the muqaddams of Aitou.

-But the wife of Ibn Ajramah, the above-mentioned Sitt El Moulouk, took eventually her revenge by paying mercenaries to assassinate Abdul Muneem in 1547, ending also this dynasty of Bsharri's Muqaddams as no male descendant was alive.
+But the wife of Ibn Ajramah, the above-mentioned Sitt el-Moulouk, took eventually her revenge by paying mercenaries to assassinate Abdul Muneem in 1547, ending also this dynasty of Bsharri muqaddams as no male descendant was alive.

 In the second Ottoman census of 1571, Aitou had 46 male adults, 40 of them being married.